iseultj/killuragh_analysis_paper/readme.md

 Sequencing data generated as part of this project is archived on the ENA (Accession: PRJEB64128).

-Intermediate data files are archived on Zenodo (doi: XXXXXX)
+Intermediate data files are archived on Zenodo (doi: https://doi.org/10.5281/zenodo.8117412)

 This code repository is organised assuming that the ./data directory is structured identically to the archive on Zenodo.